Evan and Jaron: Other activities

 Jaron Lowenstein released a solo single, "Pray for You", credited to Jaron and the Long Road to Love, to country radio in November 2009.
 The song reached the top 20 on the Hot Country Songs charts, and the top 40 of the Billboard Hot 100.
 Jaron released his debut album, Getting Dressed in the Dark, on June 22, 2010.
 The album debuted at #2 on the Billboard Top Country Albums chart selling 23,916 copies in its first week.

+As of 2026, Jaron Lowenstein, through The Lowenstein Company, a talent management company, is manager and business partner for Sam Harris, and Lowenstein appears regularly on Harris's Making Sense podcast opposite Harris, prompting Harris to speak about politics and current events.

 In 2019, a Hollywood Reporter article stated that Evan Lowenstein had become Kevin Spacey's manager in 2016.